-My research concerns the development of optical techniques based on laser spectroscopy and involves applications in combustion diagnostics, medical diagnostics and chemical imaging.
+My research concerns the development of optical techniques based on laser spectroscopy for applications in combustion diagnostics, medical diagnostics and chemical imaging.

 I work at the interface between fundamental development of laser-based spectroscopic techniques and their application in areas such as combustion, energy technology, medical diagnostics and chemical imaging.

 In the Applied Laser Spectroscopy Group we develop optical methods and sensors for real-time in situ measurements of atoms and molecules in gaseous, liquid and solid samples.
 Sensitivity, selectivity and accurate quantification capability are important parameters.
 Techniques include laser absorption, photofragmentation and photothermal spectroscopy using light sources in a wide spectral range, from the ultraviolet to the mid-infrared.

 There is an increasing interest in biomass as renewable, CO2-neutral energy source.
 Rapid in situ diagnostics is needed to better understand, optimize and control processes related to thermochemical conversion (combustion and gasification) of biomass.
 The focus lies on detection of major species, gas temperature, soot and inorganic compounds, such as potassium.